 EMDR Therapy

-In Eye Movement Desensitization and Reprocessing (EMDR) therapy you will focus on a memory while at the same time experiencing bilateral stimulation.
+In EMDR therapy in Atlanta you will focus on a memory while at the same time experiencing bilateral stimulation.
 Bilateral stimulation can be done through eye movements, tapping, or sound which activates both hemispheres of the brain.
-Your experience in the session determines the pace of the EMDR, and your psychologist assists in guiding you as you process painful or difficult memories.
+Your experience in the session determines the pace of the EMDR.
+With EMDR therapy, your therapist will assist in guiding you as you process painful or difficult memories.
 You will also work with your therapist to find the method of bilateral stimulation that works best for you.
-In EMDR you focus on the emotions, body sensations, and negative thoughts that you experience as you recall the distressing issue.
-Reprocessing these aspects of your experience allows your brain to return to its natural healing and healthy functioning.
-As the therapy continues, you will experience changes in the emotions, body sensations, and negative thoughts and beliefs about yourself which were previously distressing to you.

 Frequently Asked Questions About EMDR